Spirituality, Worship and Learning at St Brides

 A group meets every Thursday lunchtime 1pm, at Liverpool’s “Bombed out Church” at the top of Bold Street, to share in movement and meditation together.
 Movement is drawn from Tai Xi and Xi Gong and led by Ruth Stock from our clergy team.
 The aim is to “move with the Spirit”, to experience Divine Peace and to be a blessing to our City.
 Coffee and discussion afterwards at Bold Street coffee.
 For more details contact email@example.com

 The concept of “mindfulness” (the grace to the able to simple be in the present moment, fully aware, and hence to be fully open to the world and the Spirit) is a key part of the spirituality of many of us at St Bride’s.
-2013 saw our first mindfulness course.
-If you are interested in joining a future group, please contact email@example.com
+2013 saw our first mindfulness course and we have run several courses through 2013 and 2014.
+If you are interested in joining a future group, please contact firstname.lastname@example.org